AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 ### If you are working with data that has a one-to-many relationship…

 Sometimes, the structure of your data might make the [!DNL SQL Report Builder] a more efficient and logical choice to build your analysis.
-Creating columns for one-to-one relationships is straightforward in the Data Warehouse Manager, but things can get a little confusing when you're dealing with one-to-many relationships.
+Creating columns for one-to-one relationships is straightforward in the Data Warehouse Manager, but things can get a little confusing when you are dealing with one-to-many relationships.

 Say that a single product is considered a part of multiple product categories, and you would like to view the revenue associated with each category of each product.
-Trying to create this relationship using the DWM can be tedious and difficult, but writing a SQL query may be a bit more straightforward:
+Trying to create this relationship using the DWM can be tedious and difficult, but writing a [!DNL SQL] query may be a bit more straightforward:

 ![](../../assets/When_should_I_use_the_RB_2.png)